itsmilky/cyberthot/README.md

 ## ☠️ Prerequisites!

-You need a Cybershot BLE device and have all the drivers installed.
+You need a ubertooth device and have all the drivers installed.
 Try this to be sure (I'm using Linux OS):

 ```
 ubertooth-util -v